 This is not about getting rich for yourself, but believing in what you do enough, for others do too.
 Don’t be scared of success.
 If your vegan business is successful, not only does this help animals.
 But it enables you to do what you love for a living, and also if you earn lots of money, you can give lots of it away to animal charities!

 By creating a simple ethical marketing strategy, you can help people buy sustainable items or services from small artisan companies that promote zero waste, animal welfare and human rights.
 And considering the huge profits that some of the less ethical companies make, there is obvious a market.
 So how do you reach those who likely would prefer your products, if you don’t have the big budget to reach them?

 - Move with the times.
 Most people prefer to buy from companies that put ethics before profits.
-The big guns don’t do this (they don’t seem to be moving from factory-farmed dairy or polluting fast fashion anytime soon).
-They prefer ‘greenwash’, so already you are at an advantage.
+The big guns don’t do this.
+So if you don’t ‘greenwash’, already you are at an advantage.

 - Weed out anything in your business that should not be there.
 From over-written blurbs to products that don’t sell.
-Simplify and rebrand.
-Artist Hans Hofmann once wrote ‘simplicity is the art of eliminating the unnecessary, so that the necessary may speak’.
+Simplify and re-brand.
+Artist Hans Hofmann wrote ‘simplicity is the art of eliminating the unnecessary, so that the necessary may speak’.
 In other words, the less choice there is, the better it is to find the good stuff.
 This has been proven where customers were offered 3 types of jam.
-If offered 20 types of jam, they get overwhelmed and walk out the store.
+If offered 20 types of jam, they get overwhelmed.